 Martin Gardner provides a page number from the UB to create the impression that his research is reliable.
-Unfortunately for him on the page 1352 there is nothing about "the appearance of a single star."
+Unfortunately for him on page 1352, there is nothing about "the appearance of a single star."

 The Urantia Book: These wise men saw no star to guide them to Bethlehem.
 The beautiful legend of the star of Bethlehem originated in this way: Jesus was born August 21 at noon, 7 B.C.
 On May 29, 7 B.C., there occurred an extraordinary conjunction of Jupiter and Saturn in the constellation of Pisces.
 And it is a remarkable astronomic fact that similar conjunctions occurred on September 29 and December 5 of the same year.
 Upon the basis of these extraordinary but wholly natural events the well-meaning zealots of the succeeding generation constructed the appealing legend of the star of Bethlehem and the adoring Magi led thereby to the manger, where they beheld and worshiped the newborn babe.(1352.3) 122:8.7

-The word “conjunction” in astronomy means “an apparent proximity of two planets or other heavenly bodies...” according to Oxford English Dictionary, not the appearance of a single star.
+The word “conjunction” in astronomy means “apparent proximity of two planets or other heavenly bodies...” according to the Oxford English Dictionary, not the appearance of a single star.